 Bindu is only 107 km from Siliguri.
-The last hamlet of West Bengal, Bindu is a valley encircled with hills of Bhutan and India on the banks of river Jaldhaka.
-It is a feast for the eyes and stimulating experience for the mind.
+The last hamlet of West Bengal, Bindu is a valley encircled by hills of Bhutan and India on the banks of river Jaldhaka.
+It is a feast for the eyes and a stimulating experience for the mind.

 Bindu is a conglomeration of different aborigines.
 The peace-loving people of Bindu are engaged either in Elaichi (Cardamom) or Suntala (Orange) cultivation.
 Terrace cultivation is quite common here.